mcanalesmayo/NASA-SpaceApps2016-TimeFlies/README.md

 * Javascript & JQuery

 ## Notes
-The python project has been included in this project.
-It's the _predictor_ folder
+The python project has been included in the [predictor](predictor) folder of this project.

 Help/Examples:
 * https://www.aviationweather.gov/adds/metars